Shipping insurance conditions

 4.5.
-The Cargo Insurance also covers returned Items, provided that the Items are, when returned, whole, merchantable and properly packaged in accordance with the requirements set forth in article 7.1 below and that the same Items were covered by the Cargo Insurance during the initial (i.e. outgoing) shipment.
+The Parcel Insurance also covers returned Items, provided that the Items are, when returned, whole, merchantable and properly packaged in accordance with the requirements set forth in article 8.1 below and that the same Items were covered by the Parcel Insurance during the initial (i.e. outgoing) shipment.

-Article 5 – Duration of coverage of the Cargo Insurance
+Article 5 - Duration of coverage of the Parcel Insurance

 5.1.
-For Items entrusted to a Carrier other than La Poste, the Cargo Insurance enters into effect at the moment when the insured Items, packaged in accordance with the requirements set out in article 7, are handed over to the Carrier, and ends upon delivery, to the Recipient, against receipt issued by the latter, or, at the latest, 14 (fourteen) days as from the Pick-Up Date, this regardless of the means of transportation.
+For Items entrusted to a Carrier, the Parcel Insurance enters into effect at the moment when the insured Items, packaged in accordance with the requirements set out in article 8, are handed over to the Carrier, and ends upon delivery, to the Recipient, against receipt issued by the latter, or, at the latest, 14 (fourteen) days as from the Pick-Up Date, this regardless of the means of transportation.

-Article 6 – Types of risks covered by the Cargo Insurance
+Article 6 - Types of risks covered by the Parcel Insurance

 6.1.
-The Cargo Insurance covers loss and complete theft or partial theft, or damages caused to the Items.
+The Parcel Insurance covers loss and complete theft or partial theft, or damages caused to the Items.